Recruitment and appointment

 Existing posts will normally retain their college association, though departments should double-check with the college before requesting release of the post for refilling.

 New posts must be circulated for bids for college association, following the Procedure for Determining College Associations.
 The academic HR team leader will liaise with the department to gather information needed for a call for bids.

 The university's procedures for considering college bids now require some specific points to be addressed.
 Bidding colleges should include contextual information information for the teaching need as follows:

 - academic strategy in areas relevant to the field of the post;

 - current strengths in the field of the post and associated fields;

 - facilities relevant to the field;

-- what the teaching need is at the college and how the proposed association will satisfy it.
+- (for new associate professor posts in particular, but also where relevant for chairs) what the teaching need is at the college and how the proposed association will satisfy it;

 College association must be confirmed before proceeding any further towards recruitment.

 preparing to recruit to an associate professorship